Developer Portals and Backstage

 🔗 What's Next?

-In Article 9: Platform APIs and Abstractions, we'll explore how to design and implement platform APIs using Kubernetes operators, Crossplane, and API-first design principles.
+In Article 9: Platform APIs and Abstractions, we'll explore how to design and implement platform APIs using Kubernetes operators, Crossplane, and API-first design principles that integrate seamlessly with your Backstage IDP.

 📚 References